HISTORY OF THE HAWKSWORTH TENDERS IN PRESERVATION.

 Out of the four that went in only two came out the others believed to have been sold as ingot carriers at the steel works.
 However none of the engines that went in with Hawksworth tenders left Barry with them.
 They all came out with Collet tenders.
 (At least I assume the tender behind what is now Rood Ashton Hall at Tyseley is a Collet?).

-Of the two Hawksworth tenders that did come out one went to the SVR and is now behind Hagley Hall, currently at the outlet centre in Swindon.
+Of the two Hawksworth tenders that did come out one went to the SVR and is now behind Hagley Hall in the Engine House.
 The other, ours came out with Foremarke.
-We believe our tender is 4084 and which one is behind Hagley is unknown to us but if identified would then clarify which ones were scrapped.
-The tender plate on the rear of Hagley’s tender I would suggest is wrong as it’s in the wrong numbering sequence.
+We believe our tender is 4084 the one behind Hagley is 4117.
+When I last looked it was carrying the wrong identification plate although as I have said the SVR have confirmed the correct identification.

 6998 Burton Agnes went to Didcot with tender 4078 straight from service.
-However there is a sting in the tale!
-There soon will be another Hawksworth tender in service behind Castle class Earl of Mountedgecombe.
+However there is a stink in the tale!
+There is also another Hawksworth tender in service behind Castle class Earl of Mountedgecombe at Tyseley.
+How?